-Cost of Net Revenues.
-Cost of net revenues includes all costs associated with our contract manufacturers, distribution, fulfillment and repair services, delivery of SaaS services, warranty costs, amortization of intangible assets, royalties, operations overhead, costs associated with cancellation of purchase orders and costs related to outside services.
-Also included in cost of net revenues are costs related to inventory adjustments, as well as any write downs for excess and obsolete inventory and abandoned product lines.
+Cost of Revenues.
+Cost of revenues includes all costs associated with our contract manufacturers, distribution, fulfillment and repair services, delivery of SaaS services, warranty costs, amortization of intangible assets, depreciation of rental assets for telematics services, royalties, operations overhead, costs associated with cancellation of purchase orders and costs related to outside services.
+Also included in cost of revenues are costs related to inventory adjustments, as well as any write downs for excess and obsolete inventory and abandoned product lines.
 Inventory adjustments are impacted primarily by demand for our products, which is influenced by the factors discussed above.

 Operating Costs and Expenses.
-Our operating costs consist of three primary categories: research and development, sales and marketing and general and administrative costs.
+Our operating costs consist of four primary categories: research and development, sales and marketing, general and administrative, and depreciation and amortization costs..